 Existing projects that support international collaboration and exchange.

-The trilateral Partnership Hub as a management structure to enhance networking, better achieving joint intersectoral agreements on common projects and activities.
+The trilateral Partnership Hub as a structure to enhance networking and better achieving joint intersectoral agreements on common projects and activities.

 Activities

 The TWSC to continue to improve the awareness of the Wadden Sea World Heritage environment, suitable behaviour at the sites, and the motivations to maintain or improve the environmental quality by providing consistent information for the sites, through visitor centres and partnership programmes.